grych/drab/README.md

       def page_loaded(socket) do
         socket
           |> update(:html, set: "Welcome to Phoenix+Drab!", on: "div.jumbotron h2")
+        socket
           |> update(:html,
-              set: "Please visit <a href='https://tg.pl/drab'>Drab Proof-of-Concept</a> page for more examples and description",
+              set: "Please visit <a href='https://tg.pl/drab'>Drab</a> page for more examples and description",
               on:  "div.jumbotron p.lead")
       end
     end